Docs / Agent Workflow API

 params={"organization_id": org_id, "voice_id": voice_id}).json()

-All endpoints return the same JSON structure.
+Context endpoints return scoped JSON.
 The markdown field contains structured markdown with ## headers — ready for direct prompt injection.

 {